-The months of January and February might be cold in some parts of the world, but it is the best and the most pleasant time to visit Dubai.
-The weather conditions in February make it an ideal time for tourists to visit and the locals to go out and explore the glittering city.
+The months of January and February might be cold in some parts of the world, but it is the best and most pleasant time to visit Dubai.

 3. Visit the Burj Khalifa and Downtown Dubai

-Tickets to the Burj Khalifa can be bought online on their website or at the entrance of the Burj Khalifa or inside the Dubai Mall (near the Dubai Aquarium).
+Tickets to the Burj Khalifa can be purchased here.
+You can also buy them at the entrance of the Burj Khalifa or inside the Dubai Mall (near the Dubai Aquarium).

-Visiting the Burj Khalifa should definitely be in your list of top things to do in February 2020 in Dubai!
+Visiting the Burj Khalifa should definitely be on your list of top things to do in February 2024 in Dubai!

 Party at the Barasti

-Barasti beach bar is world-famous and the trend has not changed from the last twenty years.
-Barasti, Dubai Marina hosts some great parties and events in Dubai.
-This is for sure Dubai’s most happening place!
-The reason for its popularity is multi-faceted.
-The massive, sprawling beach bar and club provide whatever you’re looking for – be it lazing in the sun, watching the game, tucking into some decent bar food or partying to top name DJs.
-It covers all bases, and it covers them well.
+The massive, sprawling beach bar and club provide whatever you’re looking for – be it lazing in the sun, watching the game, tucking into some decent bar food, or partying to top-name DJs.

 The Beach- JBR Walk

-Along this buzzing beachside boulevard, there’s plenty of opportunities to satisfy your retail cravings with an array of fashion, home, and handicraft shops and boutiques.
-Recently, the board on the walk gives some fascinating views of the Blue waters island and Ain Dubai.
-You can also check our self-guided tour of JBR on our website.
+Along this buzzing beachside boulevard, there are plenty of opportunities to satisfy your retail cravings with an array of fashion, home, and handicraft shops and boutiques.

 The Black Beach